netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

        kubectl create secret generic nslogin --from-literal=username='cxa' --from-literal=password='mypassword'
     ```

-  The `xDS-adaptor` configures the Citrix ADC using a system user account of the Citrix ADC.
-The system user account should have certain privileges so that the xDS-adaptor has permissions configure the following on the Citrix ADC:
+  The `xDS-adaptor` configures the NetScaler using a system user account of the NetScaler.
+The system user account should have certain privileges so that the xDS-adaptor has permissions configure the following on the NetScaler:

   -  Add, Delete, or View Content Switching (CS) virtual server
   -  Configure CS policies and actions